Pumpkin picking in Hertfordshire

 Rumblers Farm Shop, Potten End Hill, Hemel Hempstead, Hertfordshire, HP1 3BN

 Rumblers little farm shop is open every day and they have a pumpkin patch during the autumnal season!
 They have hundreds of pumpkins on display, or in a small polytunnel, so you can choose your perfect pumpkin without having to worry about the weather.
+Polytunnels covered in panda film are perhaps best equipped for the harsh weather and to maintain the conditions within the tunnel for the sake of visitors and the crops.
 Be sure to check out the Rumblers Farm Facebook Page before heading there just to check on opening times and and further updates.

 Foxes farm pumpkin patch